gmalbert/schoolCycleDays/README.md

 ![alt text](https://github.com/gmalbert/schoolCycleDays/blob/main/main_screen.JPG "Main screen")

-Once you add holidays and non-school days, you can continue to add non-school days or delete entries you already added.
+Once you add holidays and non-school days, this is the interface you can continue to add non-school days or delete entries you already added.

 ![alt text](https://github.com/gmalbert/schoolCycleDays/blob/main/main_screen_with_entries.JPG "Main screen with entries")